CATEGORY

 Supplier Power

-Competition - The market is surrounded by a large number of suppliers, still it is dominated by a small number of key players.
-This results in gaining supplier
+The market is surrounded by several suppliers, still it is dominated by a small number of key players.
+This results in gaining supplier power.

 Barriers to New Entrants

-- The foremost barrier for a new entrant is resources and capital cost required to start a plant.
+The foremost barrier for a new entrant is resources and the capital cost required to start a plant.
 It is in addition to labor, transportation, and warehousing

-Brand Differentiation - Though there is a potential for a new entrant to compete head-to-head with key players, brand differentiation strengthens the new entrant only to a limited extent, especially for semi conductors
+Though there is a potential for a new entrant to compete head-to-head with key players, brand differentiation strengthens the new entrant only to a limited extent, especially for semi-conductors

 Intensity of Rivalry